 - you need more treatment within the same or a lower charge band (such as another filling) within 2 months of completing a course of treatment

-- you need repair work or a replacement for certain types of restoration within a year of the original work being done – you should return to the same dentist, but certain conditions apply, which your dentist should discuss with you
+- you need repair work or a replacement for crowns, bridges or dentures within a year of the original work being done – you should return to the same dentist, but certain conditions apply, which your dentist should discuss with you

 When to pay for your NHS treatment

-You should not be asked to pay a deposit before an assessment of your treatment needs has been carried out.
+You should not be asked to pay anything before an assessment of your treatment needs has been carried out.

 List of dental treatments by band

 All the treatment your dentist believes is clinically necessary to achieve and maintain good oral health is available on the NHS.

 This means that the NHS provides any treatment you need to keep your mouth, teeth and gums healthy.

 It does not include treatments that you might want for cosmetic reasons but that are not clinically necessary.

 The following list of dental treatments is therefore not a comprehensive list of treatments that all patients are entitled to under NHS services provision.